 in a pocket.

 Cover photo credit: pixabay.com

-You slip the recording device back in its proper place and you go on as if nothing ever happened.
-Until one day someone stumbles upon that sweet little creation and says, “that is beautiful.”
+You slip the recording device back in its proper place and you go on as if nothing ever happened, until one day someone stumbles upon that sweet little creation and says, “it’s beautiful.”

-Heart work takes courage that most of us do not have.
+Heart work.
+It takes courage that most of us do not have.
 Mind work merely requires that you get it done.
-Heart work requires that you give yourself, that you be completely vulnerable to the process and the product.
-Heart work can’t be shrink-wrapped and set on the shelf.
-It’s custom-designed, one-of-a kind.
-There’s so much more at stake.
+Heart work requires that you give yourself–that you be completely vulnerable to the process and the product.
+Heart work can’t be shrink-wrapped and set on a shelf.
+It’s custom-designed and one-of-a kind–there’s so much more at stake!

 Maybe that’s why some of the most brilliantly creative people were (and are) also the most troubled.
 They give everything to their craft and risk getting nothing in return.
 The little girl who steals away to sing into her mother’s phone is afraid to take that risk.
 I wonder how many more little girls like her are out there…